martinspurr89/TimeSeriesProcessor/README.md

  ┣ 📜Timeseries_data_03_01_2023.csv
  ...</code></pre>

- To use the default import settings, all `TimeSeries` format data should be modified to the format:
+ To use the default import settings, all `TimeSeries` data should be modified to the format:

  | Date       | Time     | parameter_code_1 | parameter_code_2 | ... |
 | ---------- | -------- | ----------------- | -----------------  | ----------------- |